-- 1. Schedule all athletic events including contracting all opposing schools for each home contest. - Submit the athletic budget and semi-annual expenditures of activities report for submittal to the building administrator and site council. - 3.
-Arrange transportation and housing for all events. - 4.
-Assume the responsibility for completion and maintenance of eligibility data, physical forms, emergency treatment cards, parent permission forms, etc. - 5.
-Assume responsibility for providing ticket takers and other game personnel necessary for all home events. - Coordinate the school activities calendar. - 7.
-Secure certified game officials. - 8.
-Insure that each participating athlete has on file the signed statement (Appendix A) that s/he has read the KPBSD Activities Guidelines (Appendix B). - 9.
-Inventory, purchase and maintain equipment, uniforms and supplies. - 10.
-Assume responsibility for procurement and distribution of athletic awards, letters and pins for all sports. - 11.
-Schedule all awards and banquets and assume general coordination of those events. - 12.
-Assume responsibility for working closely with support clubs. - 13.
-Coordinate with the activity director and/or drama/auditorium director in scheduling of events in existing facilities. - 14.
-Assume responsibility for public relations with the community including newspaper and radio coverage of athletic events. - 15.
-Assume responsibility for the purchase and dissemination of all first aid and other medical supplies used in the athletic programs. - 16.
-Assist in the screening and hiring of all athletic personnel. - 17.
-Work as a liaison between the administration and the coaching staff. - 18.
+- 1. Schedule all athletic events including contracting all opposing schools for each home contest. - 2.
+Assist and approve all transportation and housing for all events. - 3.
+Assume the responsibility for completion and maintenance of eligibility data, athlete physical forms, emergency treatment cards, parent permission forms, athlete participation and consent forms, assumption of risk and hold harmless agreements, required concussion forms, etc. - 4.
+Work closely with programs and ensure that all essential game personnel are scheduled for all home events (i.e. timekeepers, score/bookkeepers, etc). - 5.
+Work closely with local officials' associations to schedule certified game officials. - 6.
+Oversees that the coach of each program turns in an inventory of uniforms and equipment, and a list of needs for the upcoming season. - 7 Assume responsibility for procurement and distribution of athletic awards, letters and pins for all sports. - 8 Schedule all awards and banquets and assume general coordination of those events. - 9 Assume responsibility for working closely with support/booster clubs. - 10 Coordinate with the activity director and/or drama/auditorium director in scheduling of events in existing facilities. - 11.
+Assume responsibility for public relations with the community including newspaper and radio coverage of athletic events. - 12.
+Assume responsibility for the purchase and dissemination of all first aid and other medical supplies used in the athletic programs. - 13.
+Assist in the screening and hiring of all athletic personnel. - 14.
+Work as a liaison between the administration and the coaching staff. - 15.
 Completion of some duties may be required outside of the school calendar year and school day.

-Revised/Adopted 10/04
+Revised/Adopted 03/17